Everything you do as provider org walks a fine line between privacy and efficiency. And nowhere is the balancing act more difficult than with faxing.

 The difference between pleasant and problematic faxing most often came down to one thing: the unusual combination of faxing, telecom, and healthcare workflow expertise.

 Without that confluence of specialties, implementations consistently fell short of their reliability and performance targets.

-That led us to create a cloud fax service for our clients to use privately—a Private Fax Cloud—as a uniquely easy and reliable approach to all the greatest things about RightFax.
+That led us to create a secure cloud fax service for our clients to use privately, as a simple and reliable path to all that’s great about RightFax.